The fight against microplastics moves to the cloud

 More info

-TwinVECTOR is an EU-funded project whose aim is to create a centre of excellence at Tomas Bata University Zlin, Czech Republic, focusing on next-generation battery sustainable design, energy business models and sustainability assessments, with the support of the upgraded research and administration unit (RAU).
+TwinVECTOR is an EU-funded project whose aim is to create a centre of excellence at Tomas Bata University (TBU) Zlin, Czech Republic, focusing on next-generation battery sustainable design, energy business models and sustainability assessments, with the support of the upgraded Research and Administration Unit (RAU).
 The TBU aims to increase scientific expertise and capacity in techno-economic simulation tools, cost-benefit analysis methods and business model innovation for assessing advanced battery technology.
 Within the project consortium, members share their expertise to undertake world-class R&D activities in the energy storage field and bring them to the market.
-The coordinator of the project is Tomas Bata University (TBU) cooperates within the project with four excellent institutions, the Technical Research Center of Finland (VTT), the Austrian Institute of Technology Austria (AIT), Karlsruhe Institute of Technology from Germany (KIT), and the Bayerische Forschungsallianz GMBH (BayFOR) from Germany as well.
-Project last 36 months: from 11/2022 until 10/2025.
+The coordinator of the project is Tomas Bata University (TBU), which cooperates within the project with four excellent institutions, the Technical Research Center of Finland (VTT), the Austrian Institute of Technology Austria (AIT), the Karlsruhe Institute of Technology from Germany (KIT), and the Bayerische Forschungsallianz GMBH (BayFOR) from Germany as well.
+The project lasts 36 months: from 11/2022 until 10/2025.

 Frequently Asked Questions

 Microplastics are everywhere.
-If we can’t see it with our eyes it doesn’t mean that microplastic doesn’t exist.
-It is present in soil, water, air and even in the human organism.
-The daily use of plastic mass is one of the biggest polluters of the environment.
+Just because we can’t see them with the naked eye doesn’t mean they don’t exist.
+Microplastics are present in soil, water, air and even in the human organism.
+The daily use of plastic mass is one of the biggest environmental polluters.

 Can I contribute to the project and to environmental protection?

 Yes.
 Everyone can help.
-Don’t use plastic bags, plastic bottles, less products packed in plastic etc.
+Don’t use plastic bags or plastic bottles, use fewer products packed in plastic etc.

 Why should I contact you?

-The topic of the project affects all participant groups (companies, NGO’s, policy makers, individuals).
-Companies can use the results of the project, individuals can learn about microplastic pollution and preventions, other projects (project leaders) can cooperate, farmers can solve their problems and cooperate with companies, institutions and universities, scientists can work on several topics and scientific papers, multiple stakeholders can participate in workshops, courses etc.
+The subject matter of the project affects all participating groups (companies, NGO’s, policy makers, individuals).
+Companies can utilize the results of the project, individuals can learn more about microplastic pollution and prevention, other projects (project leaders) can benefit from cooperation with our project, farmers can find solutions to their problems and start cooperation with relevant companies, institutions and universities, scientists can work on several topics and scientific papers, multiple stakeholders can get the opportunity to participate in workshops, courses etc.

 What are GREENLand concrete steps?

-Education of staff for research of microplastics in soil, water, and microorganisms, as well as networking with the excellent institutions and stakeholders who are interested in the results of scientific research.
-Website page Newsroom can inform you about details.
+Education of staff on how to conduct research on microplastics in soil, water, and microorganisms, as well as networking with the excellent institutions and stakeholders which are interested in the results of scientific research.
+For more information, please visit the Newsroom website page.